-45 RLA-0079, Certain Questions of Mutual Assistance in Criminal Matters, ICJ (Higgins, et al.), Judgment, 4 June 2008 ("Certain Questions of Mutual Assistance (Judgment)"), ¶ 62.
+45 RL-0079, Certain Questions of Mutual Assistance in Criminal Matters, ICJ (Higgins, et al.), Judgment, 4 June 2008 ("Certain Questions of Mutual Assistance (Judgment)"), ¶ 62.

-46 RLA-0079, Certain Questions of Mutual Assistance (Judgment), ¶ 62.
+46 RL-0079, Certain Questions of Mutual Assistance (Judgment), ¶ 62.

-47 See RLA-0001, Free Trade Agreement between the United States and Colombia, Chapter Ten (Investment), 22 November 2006 ("TPA"), Art.
-10.1.3 ("For greater certainty, this Chapter does jurisdiction ratione temporis over alleged breaches that pre-date the entry into force of the TPA (i.e., 15 May 2012), or over disputes that arose before that date.
-According to Claimants, "[t]his case is about the inordinate abuse of regulatory sovereignty," 48 because "Colombia's financial regulatory authorities unlawfully expropriated Claimants' investment."
-49 Yet the regulatory measures that Claimants are challenging, viz., the 1998 Regulatory Measures, date back to 1998-more than 10 years before the entry into force of the TPA.
-50 The dispute concerning those measures arose at the latest in July 2000, when Claimants formally challenged the validity of those regulatory measures in Colombian courts 51-yet that too was long before the entry into force of the TPA in 2012.

-20. Claimants further claim that the proceedings in the case they commenced before the Colombian courts amounted to a denial of justice.
+- 18. In the present case, Claimant has invoked the TPA as the basis for Colombia's alleged consent to arbitration.
+However, Colombia did not consent to arbitration of any of the claims submitted by Claimant in this case. - 19.
+Such absence of consent manifests itself in a variety of forms.
+For example, in accordance with customary international law, Colombia did not consent to the retroactive application of the TPA.47 Accordingly, the Tribunal does not have jurisdiction ratione temporis over alleged breaches that pre-date the entry into force of the TPA (i.e., 15 May 2012), or over disputes that arose before that date.
+According to Claimant, "[t]his case is about the inordinate abuse of regulatory sovereignty," 48 because "Colombia's financial regulatory authorities unlawfully expropriated Claimant's investment."
+49 Yet the regulatory measures that Claimant is challenging, viz., the 1998 Regulatory Measures, date back to 1998 more than 10 years before the entry into force of the TPA.50 The dispute concerning those measures arose at the latest in July 2000, when Claimant formally challenged the validity of those regulatory measures in Colombian courts51 yet that too was long before the entry into force of the TPA in 2012. - 20.
+Claimant further claims that the proceedings in the case that she commenced before the Colombian courts amounted to a denial of justice.
 However, that too is beyond the temporal scope of the TPA: the final decision in the judicial proceeding in question was issued in May 2011, nearly a year before the entry into force of the TPA in May 2012.
-All of Claimants' claims are thus barred due to lack of ratione temporis jurisdiction.
-And as discussed below, Claimants' extraordinary, in extremis attempt to annul the Constitutional Court's final decision of 26 May 2011, which led to the issuance by that same court of the 2014 Confirmatory Order, does not serve to manufacture ratione temporis jurisdiction over Claimants' claims.
-Ultimately, to invoke Claimants' own words, "[t]his case is about the inordinate abuse of regulatory sovereignty," 52 and as explained, all of the relevant regulatory measures occurred prior to the TPA's entry into force.
+All of Claimant's claims are thus barred due to lack of ratione temporis jurisdiction.
+And as discussed below, Claimant's extraordinary, in

-not bind any Party in relation to any act or fact that took place or any situation that ceased to exist before the date of entry into force of this Agreement.")
+47 See RL-0001, Free Trade Agreement between the United States and Colombia, Chapter Ten (Investment), 22 November 2006 ("TPA"), Art.
+10.1.3 ("For greater certainty, this Chapter does not bind any Party in relation to any act or fact that took place or any situation that ceased to exist before the date of entry into force of this Agreement.")

-48 Notice of and Request for Arbitration, p.
+48 Request for Arbitration, p.
 1.

-49 Claimants' Memorial (PCA), p.
-12.
+49 Claimant's Memorial (ICSID), p.
+11.